ODBC Firebird, Postgresql, executing queries in Powershell

 the

-• Open the database connection.
+- Open the database connection. the

-• Fill in the SelectCommand property (Gets or sets a SQL statement or stored procedure used to select records in the data source.), to do this, create a new OdbcCommand object and its constructor pass in a string with our query, also pass a reference to the object of our open connection.
+- Fill in the SelectCommand property (Gets or sets a SQL statement or stored procedure used to select records in the data source.), to do this, create a new OdbcCommand object and its constructor pass in a string with our query, also pass a reference to the object of our open connection. the

-• Close the database connection.
+- Close the database connection.

 At the end of the script the usual foreach loop is iterating the obtained data, it is possible to add custom logic, for example to create a mailbox under the login or add a user to a specific group.